SDFIdk/NTRIPmonitor/README.md

 - - Grabs all messages sent by the mountpoint per second
 - - After the datastream has been idle for 0.05 seconds, grabs the CPU lock and appends message list to shared memory
 - - Repeat

 ### Multiprocessing - Decoder processes
 The maximum number of decoder processes depend upon the number of reading processes spawned and the `READERS_PER_DECODER` multiprocessing environment variable.
 For each decoder process a CPU lock and a shared memory manager are spawned, which are fed to the reading processes related to that decoder process.
 #### Process of the individual decoder process
 Each decoder process is fed a CPU lock and a shared memory manager.
 Each reading process is spawned with a `databaseHandler` class and a `Decoder` class to handle the incoming RTCM messages.

-Decoder process in simple terms :
+The decoder process in simple terms:
-- Decoder process is spawned with a CPU lock and a shared memory manager.
+- The decoder process is spawned with a CPU lock and a shared memory manager.
-- Decoder process continuously checks the shred memory each 0.05 seconds for new data entries.
+- The decoder process continuously checks the shared memory each 0.05 seconds for new data entries.
 - If data is present in the shared memory, it grabs the CPU lock and clears the shared memory for data entries.
-- Each dataentry is run through the Decoder class, which checks the messagetype and assigns the correct decoder to the message type.
+- Each dataentry is run through the `Decoder` class, which checks the message type and assigns the correct decoder to the message type.
 - Each dataentry is decoded and assigned a table string.
 - The data is packed in a JSON format and sent to the database through a stored procedure.
 The stored procedures to use is determined by the table string.
 - Repeat